 - Antibiotic cream.
 Your Manhattan dermatologist can prescribe antibiotic cream to fight bacterial infections that sometimes occur.
 When you develop open cracks or sores from an outbreak, try an antibiotic cream.

 - Light therapy.
-When topical eczema treatments don’t work, you may find relief from phototherapy, that relies on exposing the skin to short bursts of ultraviolet light.
+When topical eczema treatments don’t work, you may find relief from phototherapy, which relies on exposing the skin to short bursts of ultraviolet light.

 - Prescription medication.
 Inflammation controlling oral drugs such as prednisone can help when you have severe outbreaks.
 There are serious side effects from long-term usage, though.